EYBlockchain/nightfall_3/README.md

 It's up and running!

+### Using

+#### Example usage:

+##### Add leaves to the tree:

+Submit loads of leaves to the `MerkleTree.sol` smart contract.
+We can do this easily in another terminal window:
+`docker-compose run --rm deployer npx mocha --exit --require @babel/register 'test/MerkleTreeController.test.js'` will submit many leaves.

+Interact with the merkle-tree microservice through its API.
+A postman collection (for local testing) is provided at [./merkle-tree/test/postman-collections/](merkle-tree/test/postman-collections/).

+##### Start the event filter:

+Send a `post` request to `http://localhost:8000/start` to start the merkle-tree's event filters for `newLeaf` and `newLeaves` events.
+Any 'new leaf' events will be picked up by the filters, and cause the new leaf data to be inserted into the mongodb.

+##### Update the merkle-tree database:

+Send a `patch` request to `http://localhost:8000/update`.
+Given the leaves now stored in the mongodb, this `update` command will calculate all of the intermediate nodes from the leaves to the root, and store all of these nodes in the mongodb.

+##### Get information from the merkle-tree database:

+Send a `get` request to `http://localhost:8000/siblingPath/3`.
+This will retrieve from the mongodb the sibling-path for the leaf with `leafIndex = 3`.

+### Stopping

 If you want to close the application, make sure to stop containers and remove containers, networks, volumes, and images which were created by `up`, using